endiangroup/endian.io/content/services/talent/cto.md

     [[sections.features.feature]]
 	icon = "/img/muscle.svg"
     title = "World-class talent team"
-    body = [
+	cta_button_label = "Find out more &raquo;"
+	cta_message = "Hi, I'm the Endian helper bot.
+What would you like to know about our talent team?" body = [
         "We're not just a couple of CTOs sitting around chatting: we have a full team of highly experienced talent sourcers working around the clock.", "Some agencies use dirty tricks to get people hired.
 We don't.
 We rely on the quality of our service and our highly refined processes to get results.
 We wouldn't have it any other way.",